-THE OZONA STOCKMAN'
+THE OZONA STOCKMAN" 00000000000000

 Thursday, Sept.
-19, 1946 Nat Read, Bernard Lemmons the season's football opener
+19, 1946 Nat Read, Bernard Lemmons and Jack Coates scored a total of 40 points to shut out the lighter Sanderson Eagles in the season's football opener here Saturday afternoon.
+29 years ago

-29 years ago At a twilight tea Monday evening at her home, Mrs. C. B. Hubbard announced the approaching marriage of ner daughter, Joy, to Lee W. Crenwelge of Fredericksburg, Texas, Mrs. B. B. Ingham presided at the punch bowl, while Mrs. H. B. Tandy and Ars.
-J. P. Pogue played softly the piano
+At a twilight tea Monday evening at her home, Mrs. C. B. Hubbard announced the approaching marriage of her daughter, Joy, to Lee W. Crenwelge of Fredericksburg, Texas.
+Mrs. B. B. Ingham presided at the punch bowl, while Mrs. H. B. Tandy and Mrs. J. P. Pogue played softly at the piano.
+29 years ago morning.

-Miss Muggs Davidson, daughter of Mr. and Mrs. Chas. .
-Davidson, Jr., left this week for Dallas where she will enroll in Southern Methodist University, Misses Barbara White and Joyce West, who were students at SMU last year, also returned this week to resume their work there.
+Miss Muggs Davidson, daughter of Mr. and Mrs. Chas.
+E. Davidson, Jr., left this week for Dallas where she will enroll in Southern Methodist University.
+Misses Barbara White and Joyce West, who were students at SMU last year. also returned this week to resume their work there.